 Myth #7: Nonprofits only do direct service work

-The truth: The most visible nonprofits are often soup kitchens, mentoring programs, and other organizations that involve people working directly with other people who need some form of assistance.
+The truth: The most visible nonprofits are often food pantries, mentoring programs, and other organizations that involve people working directly with those who need some form of in-person assistance.
 But many people who work for nonprofits are accountants, web developers, sales people, social media and communications experts, human resources professionals, managers, fundraisers, and executives.
-Many more are researchers and advocates for certain issues or supporting the work of direct service organizations.
+You'll also find plenty of researchers and advocates for certain issues supporting the work of direct service organizations.

 Myth #8: All organizations support left-wing causes